Saturday, August 25, 2012

 PARIS

-Part One of Three
+Part 1ne of 3hree

-Paris has not fully addressed accessibility issues for the mobility-challenged, so one does not want to be hauling around too much luggage in the subterranean maize of the Paris Métro (I had some Escher moments).
+Paris has not fully addressed accessibility issues for the mobility-challenged, so one does not want to be hauling around too much luggage in the subterranean maze of the Paris Métro (I had some Escher moments).
 Then had we not taken the wrong turn upon surfacing to street level we’d have easily bumbled along with our wheeled bags right to the door of the apartment at Rue Chapon, lll Arrondissement.

 Once settled in we got instant relief with a nice bottle of vin rouge, graciously left for us by our hosts.
 We celebrated our first night in Paris with a late dinner with Queen Latifa at Le 404.
 She was a few tables away and great fans though we are, she failed to recognize us in the dark restaurant.

 We have been to Paris several times over the years and Paris has never been far from our thoughts.
-Admittedly, we are just little sardines in the ocean of Paris tourists: like all the other small fish, we too have romanticized the big city.
+Admittedly, we are just little sardines in the ocean of Paris tourists.
+Like all the other small fish, we too have romanticized the big city.
 And like iron to a magnet, we have been drawn back again.

 Regarding all that hard copy you are consulting along the way (naturally, you are packing "the best of"), well think again.
 We have decided that the best guidebook for Paris, or any other destination for that matter, has probably not been written.

-TIP: know in advance the name of each station at the end of the line & you’ll pick the correct platform for your train.
+TIP: Know in advance the name of each station at the end of the line & you’ll pick the correct platform for your train.

 Okay, so the tourist has to have some common sense.
 And after all, how much minutiae can any guidebook contain?